 Conflict of interest, secondary employment and engaging companies with ties to University staff

 When working with an agreement, for example in the context of a collaboration with a company where an employee has business interests, you may need to discuss issues of conflict of interest and secondary employment, and the rules that apply when companies with ties to University staff are engaged.
 See the guidelines below.

 sanna.hakansson [at] legal.lu.se

 Carl Petersson (Faculty of Engineering, ER)

 +46 46 222 76 41

-Sara Lindgren (Faculty of Medicine, Faculty of Social Sciences, Faculties of Humanities and Theology, School of Economics and Management, University specialised centres, Faculty of Law, Faculty of Fine and Performing Arts, University Administration)
+Sara Lindgren (Faculty of Medicine; Department of Clinical Sciences and Department of Health Sciences, Faculty of Social Sciences, Faculties of Humanities and Theology, School of Economics and Management, University specialised centres, Faculty of Law, Faculty of Fine and Performing Arts, University Administration)

 sara.lindgren [at] legal.lu.se,